-Spanish, music, eurythmy, games or physical education, handwork, and other special subjects complement and strengthen main lessons throughout the year.
+Eurythmy, Spanish, music, games or physical education, fiber arts, woodwork and other subjects complement and strengthen main lessons throughout the year.
 This balanced approach to education deepens each child’s understanding by engaging the whole student—intellect, emotions, and physical experience.
 Eventually students possess the confidence to view the world of ideas as something they can use to make a difference for themselves and for their communities.

 To learn more, inquire today, or email the Admissions Office or call: 410-367-6808, ext.
 202